-- (a) The site is in or adjacent to the existing developed footprint\ of the village; and - (b) It would not result in coalescence with any neighbouring village; and - (c) It would not have an adverse impact on the character and appearance of the surrounding countryside and farmland; and - (d) The proposal is of a scale and in a location that is in keeping with the core shape and form of the settlement, and will not adversely harm its character and appearance; and - (e) It would not extend existing linear features of the settlement, or result in ribbon development; and - (f) The site retains and respects natural boundaries such as trees, hedgerows, embankments and drainage ditches; and - (g) The site retains and respects ecological, archaeological and biodiversity features; and - (h) It would not result in the loss of important spaces within the village; and - (i) It would not result in the loss of high grade agricultural land, or if so, comprehensive evidence is provided to justify the loss.
+- (a) The site is in or adjacent to the existing developed footprint of the village (except for those villages listed in the settlement hierarchy in Policy LP3 as being 'Small' or 'Other' villages, where only infill sites will normally be considered favourably); and - (b) It would not result in coalescence with any neighbouring village; and - (c) It would not have an adverse impact on the character and appearance of the surrounding countryside and farmland; and - (d) The proposal is of a scale and in a location that is in keeping with the core shape and form of the settlement, and will not adversely harm its character and appearance; and - (e) It would not extend existing linear features of the settlement, or result in ribbon development; and - (f) The site retains and respects natural boundaries such as trees, hedgerows, embankments and drainage ditches; and - (g) The site retains and respects ecological, heritage and biodiversity features; and - (h) It would not result in the loss of important spaces within the village; and - (i) It would not result in the loss of high grade agricultural land, or if so, comprehensive evidence is provided to justify the loss.
 This should include an assessment of all alternative reasonable opportunities in the locality to develop on lower grades of agricultural land; and - (j) It would not put people or property in danger from identified risks; and - (k) It can be served by sustainable infrastructure provision, such as surface water and waste water drainage and highways.

-If a proposal within or on the edge of a village would, in combination with other development built since April 2011 and committed to be built (i.e. with planning permission), then the proposal should have demonstrable evidence of strong local community support for the scheme (with such support generated via a thorough and proportionate pre-application community consultation exercise or a Neighbourhood Plan exercise).
+If a proposal within or on the edge of a village would, in combination with other development built since April 2011 and committed to be built (i.e. with planning permission), then the proposal should have demonstrable evidence of clear local community support for the scheme (with such support generated via a thorough and proportionate pre-application community consultation exercise or a Neighbourhood Plan exercise).
+If, despite a thorough and proportionate pre-application consultation exercise, demonstrable evidence of support or objection cannot be determined, then there will be a requirement for support from the applicable Parish or Town Council.

-- (a) increase the number of dwellings in the village by 10% or more; or - (b) for non-dwellings, have a floorspace of 1,000sq m or more or have an operational area (including, for example, parking and storage spaces) of 0.5ha or more,
+- (i) increase the number of dwellings in the village by 10% or more (or 15% for Growth villages); or - (ii) for non-dwellings, have a floorspace of 1,000sq m or more or have an operational area (including, for example, parking and storage spaces) of 0.5ha or more,

-- \ The developed footprint of the village is defined as the continuous built form of the settlement and excludes: - (a) individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached from the continuous built-up area of the settlement; - (b) gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where the land relates more to the surrounding countryside than to the built-up area of the settlement; - (c) agricultural buildings and associated land on the edge of the settlement; - (d) outdoor sports and recreation facilities and other formal open spaces on the edge of the settlement.
+- The developed footprint of the village is defined as the continuous built form of the settlement and excludes: - (a) individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached from the continuous built-up area of the settlement; - (b) gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where the land relates more to the surrounding countryside than to the built-up area of the settlement: - (c) agricultural buildings and associated land on the edge of the settlement;

+(d) outdoor sports and recreation facilities and other formal open spaces on the edge of the settlement.